Tea-Drinking Traditions in Russia

 Land transportation (exclusively by horse-drawn transport) was the reason for the high cost of tea in Russia.
 From the Chinese border to Moscow, the tea wagons traveled about 11000 km, which took up to six months.
 In addition to the duty of 80-120% of the purchase, price was charged by the royal government.

 The situation changed dramatically only in the second half of the 19th century when the delivery of Cantonese tea began by sea.
 Moreover, the opening of the Siberian railway in 1880s drastically reduced the time and transportation cost of tea delivery.
 The same period was also characterized by the first tea deliveries from India and Ceylon – this tea was delivered by sea to the port of Odessa.
 The price on tea declined and its consumption was massive.
+At some point, Moscow merchant Perlov opened the first tea house in Moscow which is still functioning!
+During our Evening Drinking tour, we are visiting this legendary place.

 The development of tea consumption contributed to the rise of those industries that were associated with the tea trade.
 Thus, in Tula, samovar production became more popular: if in the second half of the 17th century samovars were produced almost individually, then by 1850 there were 28 samovar factories in Tula, the total output of samovars reached 1200 pieces a year.